endofhome/endofhome.github.io/_posts/2019-04-03-extending_dummy_objects_in_kotlin.markdown

 }
 ```

-Kotlin provides us with a nice way to extend such dummy classes.
+Kotlin provides us with a nice way to extend the dummy object and remove the noise.
 If we replace our dummy object with an _open class_

 ```kotlin